We Want a Worldwide Shark Fin Ban

 - by: Care2.com

-- target: United Nations Environment Management Group
+- recipient: United Nations Environment Management Group

 In the first weeks of 2013, thousands of shark fins were found on a factory rooftop in Hong Kong, hidden from the public.
 Likely, these fins were intended for shark fin soup -- a gourmet East Asian dish -- which surges in popularity around the Chinese New Year.